Send an Enquiry

 • Step 1: Check Name Availability

-Before lodging the incorporation application of LLP check its name in the database of MCA to confirm that the name has not been used or not too similar to that of any existing company, including Limited Liability Partnership (LLP).
-Name shall not be identical or too similar to any of the existing companies.
-It can be reserved through the filing of an application with the Registrar of Companies under RUN.
+Before submitting the LLP incorporation application, verify the LLP name in the MCA database to make sure that the name has not been taken and that it is not too similar to any existing company, including Limited Liability Partnership (LLP).
+The name must not be identical or very similar to any of the already registered companies.
+By filing an application with the Registrar of Companies under RUN, a name can be reserved.

 • Step 3: Create an MCA Portal Account